 Note that the pattern search in the previous example can be included on the s command line.
 The s command accepts one line number, to perform a specific replacement on a single line, or two line numbers separated by a comma, to perform a replacement on a range of lines.
-For example, your input as a command.
-In text entry mode, ed adds which searches for the pattern "unput" and replaces it with "input".
+For example, which searches for the pattern "unput" and replaces it with "input".
 Another feature is illustrated in the above example.
 Note that the replace this portion of the s command is empty.
 This is because the replace this portion of the s command is a pattern search, just like those discussed under Searching for Patterns.
 You recall from that discussion that ed remembers the last pattern you searched for.
 Thus, since "unput" is the last pattern you searched for, it need not be re-typed in the s command.
 Ed remembers the pattern and supplies it for you.

-/unput/s//input/p
+/unput/s//input/p vour input as a command.
+In text entry mode, ed adds

 Metacharacters can be used in the s command.
-The replace this portion recognizes all the metacharacters discussed under Searching for Patterns, plus two additional metacharacters, $\langle (and \rangle)$.
+The replace this portion recognizes all the metacharacters discussed under Searching for Patterns, plus two additional metacharacters, $\(and \)$.
 These two metacharacters are used to break up the replace this portion into pieces that can be referenced individually.
 For example, in line 1 of the file, suppose you want to interchange the phrases "easy to learn" and "easy to use".
 The obvious way to do that is to re-type the entire line, but there is an easier way:

+1s/ $(ea.rn \)$ and $(ea.se \)/2$ and 1/p

-1s/(ea.rn) and (ea.se)/2 and 1/pThe ed editor is easy to use and easy to learn.
+The ed editor is easy to use and easy to learn.